 Recruitment is a massive ‘data’ business and by the nature of their industry they’re holding and processing an awful lot of confidential data – CVs, salary details, bank details etc. They’re also conducting a fantastic amount of business online and through social media sites, so with such a bank of confidential data, and so much of it used online, it’s essential to have full cyber and privacy coverage just in case there is a security breach, virus or hacking attack and the hiring client suffers a financial loss as a result.

-For help and advice about insurance for Recruitment Companies please contact Adam Lawrence on 01189 165484, or complete our enquiry form at the top of the page.
+For help and advice about insurance for Recruitment Companies please contact Tony Gibbs on 0118 9165 485.

 *Information correct as of 1st December 2017